 Niagara Fury is on my list as a must-see attraction for visitors.

-Of course, the long running Maid of the Mist boats that have operated in Canada for many years will still operate, but beginning in 2014 the tours will operate from Niagara Falls, N.Y.
+Of course, the long running Maid of the Mist boats that have operated in Canada for many years operates from the New York side of Niagara Falls.

 Touring the Area of Niagara FallsThere are actually three falls, the larger Canadian Horseshoe Falls located completely in Canada, the American Falls and the Bridal Veil Falls located in Niagara Falls, N.Y.
 Collectively they're called Niagara Falls.